mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 Alternative URI: N/A

-Logical API service: **Return Currency conversion Quote Information Error**
+Logical API service: **Return Currency Conversion Quote Information Error**

 If the server is unable to find or create a quote, or some other processing error occurs, the error callback **PUT** **/fxQuotes/**_{ID}_**/error** is used.
 The _{ID}_ in the URI should contain the **conversionId** (see [Table 49](#table-49)) that was used for the creation of the quote, or the _{ID}_ that was used in the [**GET /fxQuotes/**_{ID}_](#61231-get-fxQuotesid).
 See [Table 51](#table-51) for data model.